GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/voice-recording.md

 Default value is `StreamRemoteAudioQueuePlayer.self`.
 In case you want to disable voice recording messages to play automatically once the previous one finishes, you can set this one to `StreamRemoteAudioPlayer.self`
 :::

-#### audioRecorder
+#### `audioRecorder`
-The AudioRecorder that will be used to record new voiceRecordings.
+The `AudioRecorder` that will be used to record new voice recordings.
 ```swift
 Components.default.audioRecorder = StreamAudioRecorder.self
 ```

-#### audioSessionFeedbackGenerator
+#### `audioSessionFeedbackGenerator`
-A feedbackGenerator that will be used to provide haptic feedback during the recording flow.
+A `feedbackGenerator` that will be used to provide haptic feedback during the recording flow.
 It can be customized in cases where you want to provide different or none haptic feedback for actions during the recording flow.
 ```swift
 Components.default.audioSessionFeedbackGenerator = StreamAudioSessionFeedbackGenerator.self
 ```

-#### audioQueuePlayerNextItemProvider
+#### `audioQueuePlayerNextItemProvider`
 `ComposerVC` parent view controllers (`ChatChannelVC` and `ChatThreadVC`) will become the data source of the audio player if it's an instance of `StreamRemoteAudioQueuePlayer`.
 The default implementation of the `AudioQueuePlayerDatasource` in those view controllers is using the `audioQueuePlayerNextItemProvider` instance defined here to find the next (if any) voice recording to play.

 ```swift
 Components.default.audioQueuePlayerNextItemProvider = AudioQueuePlayerNextItemProvider.self
 ```

-When calling `findNextItem` on the the `AudioQueuePlayerNextItemProvider` instance, we can specify a lookup scope.
-This will inform the `AudioQueuePlayerNextItemProvider` to know where to look for the next voiceRecording.
+When calling `findNextItem` on the `AudioQueuePlayerNextItemProvider` instance, we can specify a lookup scope.
+This will inform the `AudioQueuePlayerNextItemProvider` to know where to look for the next voice recording.
 The available values for the `lookUpScope` are:

-##### sameMessage
+##### `sameMessage`
 The provider will look for the next VoiceRecording in the attachments of the message containing the currently playing URL.

-##### subsequentMessagesFromUser
+##### `subsequentMessagesFromUser`
 The provider will look for the next VoiceRecording in the attachments of the of the message containing the currently playing URL and if not found will apply the same logic in all subsequent messages that have the same author.

-You can create your own `lookupScope` instances and override the the implementation `AudioQueuePlayerNextItemProvider` in order to fit its functionality to your use-cases.
+You can create your own `lookupScope` instances and override the implementation `AudioQueuePlayerNextItemProvider` in order to fit its functionality to your use-cases.